MeasureTransport/MParT/docs/source/development/index.rst

 Building the Documentation
 ---------------------------

-Make sure doxygen, sphinx, breathe, nbsphinx, and the pydata-sphinx-theme are installed.
+Make sure doxygen, sphinx, sphinx-design, breathe, nbsphinx, and the pydata-sphinx-theme are installed.
 This is easily done with conda and pip:

 .. code-block:: bash